Undistraction/cssapi-mq/README.md

   root-most document element.
 It is strongly advised you use ems.
 * **defaultMediaType all|print|screen|speech** _(defaults to 'screen')_ When
   using `not` in media queries, if a media type is missing the query will not be evaluated.
-Styled MQ will automatically add a media type to `not` queries if you don't define one yourself.
+CSSAPI-MQ will automatically add a media type to `not` queries if you don't define one yourself.
 This value will also decide the value what will be rendered if you call `mediaType()` with no argument.
 * **shouldSeparateQueries true|false** _(defaults to 'true')_ Using media
   queries that overlap is potentially problematic - if one media query uses an upper limit of 16em and another uses a lower limit of 16em, there is a potential conflict there which can be the source of bugs.
-If `shouldSeparateQueries` is set to `true`, Styled MQ will remove the smallest value possible from the upper breakpoints to avoid this collision.
+If `shouldSeparateQueries` is set to `true`, CSSAPI-MQ will remove the smallest value possible from the upper breakpoints to avoid this collision.
 In the case of rems or ems this will be 0.01 less than the upper value.
 In the case of pixels it will be 1px.
 For this reason alone it is worth using ems.
 Note: this